 the end of July 1202+ the number of children with birthdates after September 2001, who were newly enrolled in March 2020 and disenrolled by the end of August 10.a.
 From the population in #10, provide the total number of children who were enrolled in title XIX (Medicaid) in the month after their disenrollment from XXI.
 1202

-related to Section IIIC below.
+Enter any Narrative text related to Section IIIC below.
+[7500]

+Section

 IIID: Cost Sharing